sorribes22/laravel-phpipam/README.md

 ```

 ## Usage
-The return is laravel model in case of fetch single item.
+The return is **laravel model** in case of fetch single item.
+In case of fetch more than one item the return will be **Collection** of laravel model.

 ### Subnet
 ```
 // Get a subnet